 Data on the safety and efficacy of candidate products should be shared as soon as possible with the regulatory community.
 Regulators should agree to work together to pool and analyse results from studies.
-A network of regulators will be established by WHO, and should also link with existing networks such as AVAREF.
-The network will share information as it becomes available, and establish minimum data requirements for compassionate use and product approval, and support other regulators.
-Technical assistance could also be offered on a bilateral basis to provide support to countries conducting clinical trials (e.g., affected country involved in clinical trial and country where product originates from).
+A network of regulators will be established by WHO and should also link with existing networks, such as the African Vaccine Regulatory Forum (AVAREF).
+The network will share information as it becomes available, establish minimum data requirements for compassionate use and product approval, and support other regulators.
+Technical assistance could also be offered on a bilateral basis to provide support to countries conducting clinical trials (e.g., an affected country involved in clinical trials and a country where product originates).